SvenMichaelKlose/tunix/src/bin/lisp/README.md

 # Functions

-Functions are lists starting with an argument definition, followed by a list of expressions.
+Functions are lists starting with an argument definition followed by a list of expressions.
 The result of the last expression is returned.
 The LAMBDA keyword is not around.